 A report by the Academy of Medical Sciences on multimorbidity, which summarises the existing evidence about the burden, determinants, prevention, and treatment of multimorbidity, as well as identifying areas of weakness in which further research is required.

-This project was supported by NIHR Applied Research Collaboration (ARC) East Midlands.
+Funding: This project was supported by NIHR Applied Research Collaboration (ARC) East Midlands.